yathAg/Physical_Verification_SKY130A/README.md

 More info can be found at: [http://opencircuitdesign.com/magic/index.html](http://opencircuitdesign.com/magic/index.html)

 ### Netgen
-Netgen is a tool for comparing netlists, a process known as LVS, which stands for "Layout vs. Schematic" <br />
+Netgen is a tool for comparing netlists, a process known as LVS, which stands for "Layout vs. Schematic" <br /><br />
-Install steps
+Install steps:
 ```
 $  git clone git://opencircuitdesign.com/netgen
 $  cd netgen